USC Master of Social Work

 VariablePerfect for students who live further away or cannot get to campus regularly.

 We partner with four other prestigious professional schools at USC, in addition to Hebrew Union College, to offer eight options for a concurrent degree.
-While obtaining your MSW, you can earn a law degree, MBA or master’s in public health, PhD, gerontology, planning, public administration or Jewish nonprofit management.
-A dual degree option requires separate admission to each program.
+While obtaining your MSW, you can earn one of the following:

 We require all new students to attend orientation sessions that introduce you to campus resources, support services, curriculum, financial aid, field instruction and technology.
 An international student adviser also is available to help foreign students become oriented to the school.